wglvin/VitalBid/README.md

 - Create new organ listings

 The frontend is built with vanilla JavaScript and styled with TailwindCSS for a clean, responsive design.

+## Troubleshooting
+use "taskkill /PID <PID> /F" in case of conflicting port services

 ## Contributing Guidelines
 When contributing to this project, please follow these commit message guidelines: